capgainschristian/python_microservice_flask/README.md

-# python_microservice_flask
-My version of the project for this [tutorial](https://www.youtube.com/watch?v=hmkF77F9TLw&t=15441s).
-Instead of running mongoDB and MySQL on your local machine, the databases have been transformed into pods.
-These pods now operate alongside the microservices.
-The project was originally created by Georgio from Kantan Coding, and you can find the original code [here](https://github.com/selikapro/microservices-python).

 ## Prerequisites

 Once you run *kubectl apply -f* on all five manifests folders (one for each microservice), you will need to: